|

 Lindë," she said, softly, never taking her eyes off

-the bear, "help will soon be here," and she jabbed the
+the bear, "help will soon be here."
+She jabbed the torch

 "Eowyn!
 Melmenya, where are you?"
-Legolas' voice suddenly
+Legolas' voice echoed

 "Legolas!"
 Eowyn shouted, "Legolas!
 We are here!